 The information on governance included here supplements that described in the Governors' Report and in the Statement of Governors' Responsibilities.
-The board of governors has formally met 6 times during the year.
+The board of governors has formally met 3 times during the year.
+Due to the small size of the Trust, this frequency of formal meetings has been adequate; additional ad-hoc meetings are convened when required and smaller working groups are set up for specific tasks as necessary.
 Attendance during the year at meetings of the board of governors was as follows:

 Governors Meetings attended Out of possible

-S Grimble (Resigned 1 September 2020) 5 6
+S Grimble (Resigned 1 September 2020) 0 0

-S Hallam 6 6
+S Hallam 3 3

-R Macionis (Resigned 1 September 2019) 0 0

-R Hately (Accounting Officer) 5 6
+R Hately (Accounting Officer) 3 3

-A Kemkaran-Smith (Chair) 4 6
+A Kemkaran-Smith (Resigned 10 November 2020) 1 3

-J Brooks (Resigned 1 September 2019) 0 0

-A Gardner 6 6
+A Gardner (Resigned 31 August 2021) 3 3

-L Dawson (Resigned 1 September 2020) 2 6
+L Dawson (Resigned 1 September 2020) 0 0

-L Parsons (Vice Chair) 5 6
+L Parsons (Joint Chair) 3 3

-C Hill (Vice Chair) (Appointed 1 January 2020) 4 4
+C Hill (Joint Chair) 3 3

-C Bassett (Appointed 1 January 2020) 4 4
+C Bassett 3 3

-E Barnett (Appointed 31 October 2019) 6 6
+E Blake 2 3

+A Martin (Appointed 1 November 2021) 0 0

+Z Brohi (Appointed 8 November 2021) 0 0

+A Tlili (Appointed 16 November 2021) 0 0